-Following our Japanese business tips so far you've built a solid basis of a long-term business relationship.
-You know how to exchange business cards, what to avoid when dealing with your Japanese partners, and how to behave on your first business dinner.
+Following our Japanese business tips so far you’ve built a solid basis of a long-term business relationship.
+You know how to exchange business cards, what to avoid when dealing with your Japanese partners, and how to behave at your first business dinner.

 We also talked briefly about Japanese negotiation style and rules of nonverbal communication.
 These themes will be reappearing as you go deep into your business partnership, and deserves a closer look.

-Building a business relationships in Japan is a long process.
+Building business relationships in Japan is a long process.
 Whenever you feel stuck, or unsure about the cultural side of your partnership, reach out to our cultural coaches.
 They will quickly ensure you are on track with your business goals.

 Japanese business hierarchy is extremely important in Japanese corporate culture.